juicedata/juicefs/docs/en/reference/command_reference.md

 source hack/autocomplete/zsh_autocomplete
 ```

 Please note the auto-completion is only enabled for the current session.
-If you want it for all new sessions, add the `source` command to `.bashrc` or `.zshrc`:
+If you want to apply it for all new sessions, add the `source` command to `.bashrc` or `.zshrc`:

 ```bash
 echo "source path/to/bash_autocomplete" >> ~/.bashrc